Holic75/Baldurs-gate-dnd-3.5/README.md

 ```
 RAGE: The enraged state lasts for 3 rounds + 1 per 2 points of Berserker's Constitution above 10.
 While enraged, a Berserker gains a bonus of +3 to her attack and damage rolls as well as 10% physical damage reduction but suffers -2 penalty to her Armor Class, and becomes immune to charm, confusion, fear, feeblemind, hold, imprisonment, level drain, maze, stun, and sleep.
 At 10th the attack and damage rolls bonus increases to +5 and physical damage resistance bonus to 20%.
-At 19th level the attack and damage rolls bonus increases to +7 and physical damage resistance bonus to 30%.
+At 18th level the attack and damage rolls bonus increases to +7 and physical damage resistance bonus to 30%.
 ```
 – 8th level: Endless Berserk: Berserker can prolong her rage if the combat lasts too long, while enraged she can spend an extra use of her Rage to prolong it for a new full duration, she does not feel the tiring effects until the end of this new Rage, she can continue to prolong the Rage as long as she has Rages.
 – 12th level: Improved Power Attack: Power attack damage bonus is increased to +5 (+7 for two-handed weapons).
 – 16th level: Supreme Power Attack:  Power attack damage bonus is further increased to +6 (+9 for two-handed weapons).
 – 18th level: Immortal Berserker: The hit points of enraged Berserker can not be reduced below 1, but at the end of Rage Berserker receives 15 points of damage which can kill her if she has fewer hit points.
 Note: although her hit points can not be reduced below 1, Berserker can still be killed by spells like Slay Living, Disintegrate and others.
 – 20th level: Last Berserk: Berserker gains one use per day of special form of Rage called Last Berserk.
+It has the same effect as normal Rage but damage bonus is increased to +15.
+While in this state the hitpoints of Berserker can not be reduced below 1, but at the end of Last Berserk Berserker receives 50 points of damage which can kill her if Berserker has fewer hit points.
-It has the same effect as normal Rage but the damage bonus is increased to +15.
-However it can not be prolonged and after it ends Berserker can no longer use Rage for next 8 hours.
+Also Last Berserk can not be prolonged and after it ends Berserker can no longer use Rage for next 8 hours.
 – Gets one bonus feat at levels 22, 25 and 28.

 Disadvantages: